Bitcoin Mining Hardware Trends, Technologies, and Top Devices

 Hashrate Consolidation

 As the difficulty of mining Bitcoin increases, the hash rate continues to climb.
-Because of this, mining power has been concentrated, with a handful of huge operations controlling a disproportionate amount of the network’s hash power.
+Because of this, mining power has been concentrated, with a handful of massive operations controlling a disproportionate amount of the network’s hash power.
 Consequently, newer hardware versions target businesses rather than making products for casual miners.
 These machines are designed for industrial use and have superior uptime guarantees, support services, and warranties.

 Modular Mining Rigs